 How Fruits Fit Into a Diabetic Diet

-Whether fresh, canned, or packaged with no sugar added, fruits should be part of a healthful eating plan.
+Whether fresh, canned, frozen, or packaged with no sugar added, fruits should be part of a healthful eating plan.
 Fruits are natural sources of energy, vitamins, minerals, and fiber.
 Be mindful that juice does not have the fiber content of whole fruits.

-The American Diabetes Association recommends following the Dietary Guidelines for a healthful eating plan, which is 2 cups of fruit each day.
+The American Diabetes Association (ADA) recommends following the Dietary Guidelines for Americans for a healthful eating plan, which is 2 cups of fruit each day.
 Keep portion sizes in mind: One serving (1 small piece or 1/2 large piece) of fruit has about 15 grams of carbohydrate and 60 calories.

 How Dairy Fits Into a Diabetic Diet

 When buying milk, yogurt, cottage cheese, and other dairy products, be sure to choose reduced-fat or fat-free versions.
-Regular dairy products can be high in saturated fat (the type that can lead to heart disease).
-Also avoid sweetened dairy foods, like chocolate milk or fruit-on-the-bottom yogurt, which contain added sugar.
+Regular dairy products can contain unwanted saturated fat (the type that can lead to heart disease).
+Also limit sweetened dairy foods, like chocolate milk or yogurt with fruit, unless it’s sweetened with a low-calorie sweetener.

-To meet your calcium needs: Aim to get three servings of dairy products a day, staying within your diabetic diet.
-Try 1 cup of fat-free milk over your cereal, a piece of low-fat string cheese for a snack, and 6 ounces of fat-free plain or light yogurt for dessert.
-If you're lactose intolerant, look for calcium-fortified soymilk.
+Aim to get three servings of dairy products a day.
+Try 1 cup or 1/2 cup of fat-free milk over your cereal, a stick of low-fat string cheese for a snack, and 6 ounces of plain fat-free or light yogurt for dessert.
+If you're lactose-intolerant, look for calcium-fortified soymilk.
 Hard cheeses and yogurt are low in lactose, making them options for people who have mild to moderate lactose intolerance.

 How Protein Fits Into a Diabetic Diet

 Protein is an important part of a diabetic diet.
-It's vital to keep your body working properly, but it's also helpful for people with diabetes who are trying to lose weight.
-The body digests protein slowly, so it keeps you full longer than quickly digested carbohydrate.
-When protein is part of a carb-centered meal (such as whole grain pasta) or snack (think whole grain crackers), it can help prevent big spikes in blood sugar.
+It's vital to keep your body working properly, but it's also helpful for people with diabetes who are trying to lose weight because it provides satiety.

 People with diabetes have a higher risk of heart disease, so choose protein-rich foods that are low in fat.
-These include poultry, fish, and lean cuts of beef, veal, and pork.
+Lean protein options include poultry, fish, and lean cuts of beef, veal, and pork.
 If you're not sure which cuts of meat are lean, look for the words "loin" or "round," such as pork tenderloin or eye of round beef.
 The ADA recommends a serving size of 2-5 ounces of meat per meal.
 Talk to your health care provider about how best to include lean protein in your meal planning.

-Try including some meatless meals that contain nuts, legumes, or soy products.
+Try including some meatless meals that contain nuts, legumes, or soy products, such as tofu.
 These foods can lower cholesterol due to their combination of fiber, heart-healthy fat, and phytochemicals.

 How Whole Grains Fit Into a Diabetic Diet

-Replacing refined grains with whole grains in your diabetic diet can help improve your blood glucose control, reduce total cholesterol, and manage your weight.
+Replacing refined grains with whole grains in your diabetic diet can help improve your blood sugar control, reduce total cholesterol, and manage your weight.

 How Fats Fit Into a Diabetic Diet

-Fats can have a place in a diabetic diet.
+Fats and fat in foods can have a place in a diabetic diet.

-"Bad" fats are trans fats and saturated fats, which can increase your risk of heart disease.
-Found in red meats, full-fat dairy products, and baked goods, saturated fat causes total cholesterol and LDL (bad) cholesterol levels to go up.
+Unhealthy fats include trans fats and the overconsumption of saturated fats, which can increase your risk of heart disease.
+Found in red meats, full-fat dairy products, and baked goods, these fats can cause LDL (bad) cholesterol and triglyceride levels to go up.

-How to Enjoy Sugar on a Diabetic Diet
+How to Enjoy Sugary Foods and Sweets on a Diabetic Diet

-The American Diabetes Association (ADA) says people with diabetes may consume sugar (sucrose) as part of their total carbohydrate count.
-The current ADA guidelines suggest that people with diabetes should be more concerned about the total amount of carbohydrate they consume than the source.
+The ADA says people with diabetes may consume sugar (sucrose) as part of their total carbohydrate count.
+The current ADA guidelines suggest that people with diabetes should be more concerned about the total amount of carbohydrate, which should be individualized.

-However, nutrient-rich carb sources (such as unprocessed fruits, vegetables, and low-fat dairy products) are preferred over nutrient-poor, refined, and added-sugar foods.
+However, nutrient-rich sources of carbohydrate (such as fruit, vegetables, and low-fat dairy products) are preferred over nutrient-poor foods with refined grains and added sugars.

-Sugar tip: To lose weight or simply eat healthfully, consume only small amounts of foods containing sugar because they may also be high in calories and fat.
+Sugar tip: To aid in weight loss or eat more healthfully, consume only small amounts of foods containing added sugar, because they’re likely also high in calories and fat.

 How to Enjoy Sugar-Free Foods on a Diabetic Diet

-In many cases, sugar-free and no-sugar-added foods offer significant carb and calorie savings, making them smart choices for a diabetic diet.
+In some cases, sugar-free and no-sugar-added foods offer carb and calorie savings, making them smart choices for a diabetic diet.
 But sometimes these foods cut your carb intake only slightly and may cost more, too.
 It’s important to be aware of the fat content in these foods as well.

 Sugar-free tip: If you simply prefer the taste of the regular version of a food, you may find a smaller portion of it is just as satisfying as a full serving of the sugar-free option.